vbotka/ansible-config-light/docs/source/guide.rst

 later.
 Several options are available:

 1. template: If the attribute *template* is defined in the dictionary
-2. lineinfile: If the attribute *lines* is defined in the dictionary
+2. lineinfile: If the attribute *dict* or *lines* is defined in the dictionary
 3. blockinfile: If the attribute *blocks* is defined in the dictionary
 4. ini_file: If the attribute *ini* is defined in the dictionary